MathuxNY-73/leetcode/README.md

 ### Moving Window Average from Data Stream
 The goal of this challenge is to code a function that compute a window average of numbers in a data stream.
-I tried to solve this problem using the Python language [Problem link](https://leetcode.com/problems/moving-average-from-data-stream)
+I tried to solve this problem using the Python and C languages [Problem link](https://leetcode.com/problems/moving-average-from-data-stream)
 As February 21<sup>st</sup>, 2020:
 - [X] Write a first solution using Queue.
 The solution is O(1) in time complexity as we keep a sum and count always up to date.
 It is O(W) in space complexity with W being the window size.
 - [X] Submit solution.
 Got correct in 108 ms with 15.4 MB
+- [X] Rewrite the solution in C this time using a cycling array.
+As the size of the array is fixed in my solution then memory complexity is O(1)
+- [X] Submit solution.
+Got correct in 32 ms with 12.3 MB
 - [X] Problem solved